Home » Testing and Assessment » The Guidelines Every Teacher Needs To Create Effective MCQs

 Multiple choice questions or MCQs are less subject to guessing.
 They are the most common objective-type questions.
 In addition, they can be used to assess higher-level thinking.

-An MCQ has a number of alternative choices from which the student must select the correct answer to get the full mark.
+An MCQ has several choices from which the student must select the correct answer to get the full mark.
 It is generally recommended that one uses 4 choices per question.
 Using fewer alternatives often results in items with inferior characteristics.
 The item choices are typically identified on the test copy by the letters A through D.

 Components of the MCQ: